Skip to main content

 National Institute of Corrections

-Stephen Amos is the Jails Division’s Chief at the National Institute of Corrections (NIC), U.S. Department of Justice, a post he has held for over five years.
+Stephen Amos is the Jails Division Chief at the National Institute of Corrections, U.S. Department of Justice, a post he has held for almost a decade.

 National Programs Advisor